MOVE, LOOK, AND FEEL BETTER WITH COSENTYX®

 Currently taking COSENTYX?

-Sign up for COSENTYX® Connect to access a full range of services and support, like your own dedicated Personal Support Specialist, a $0 co-pay,* and supplemental injection support to make your experience with COSENTYX as easy, affordable, and convenient as possible.
+Sign up for COSENTYX® Connect to access a full range of services and support, like a COSENTYX® Connect Team Member, the COSENTYX® Connect Co-pay program*, if privately insured and otherwise eligible, and injection resources to make your experience with COSENTYX as easy, affordable, and convenient as possible.

 FIND A DOCTOR